-Are you desperately trying to figure out how to use your microwave grill?
+Are you trying to figure out how to use your microwave grill combo?

-Below, I’ve prepared a small guide to show you how to use your microwave grill easily.
+Below, I’ll show you how to use your microwave grill properly.
 I’m sure that by the end of it, you’ll be an expert in every setting and option your manufacturer has built into the appliance.

 Read on to make the most out of your microwave grill!

-While the instructions detailed below should apply to almost any microwave, it’s important to clarify with your unit’s specific manual.
+While the instructions detailed below should apply to almost any microwave, it’s important to double-check with your unit’s specific manual.

 Lost yours?
 No worries.